fverdugo/PartitionedArrays.jl/docs/src/usage.md

 ## Advanced example

-A more complex example can be found in te package [PartitionedPoisson.jl](https://github.com/fverdugo/PartitionedPoisson.jl), which describes the assembly of the finite element discretization of a Poisson problem in 3D.
+A more complex example can be found in the package [PartitionedPoisson.jl](https://github.com/fverdugo/PartitionedPoisson.jl), which describes the assembly of the finite element discretization of a Poisson problem in 3D.